 Posted April 19, 2015 | Reviewed by Davia Sills

 In 1965 Martin Seligman "discovered" learned helplessness.
 He found that when animals are subjected to difficult situations they cannot control, they stop trying to escape.
 They become passive.

 Human beings are the same.
-If you experience devastating defeats, a persistent situation that you couldn't change, or experienced a terrifying situation that you could not control your exposure to, then you may have lost hope for your ability to change your life or to change painful situations.
+If you experience devastating defeats, a persistent situation that you can't change, or a terrifying event that you could not control your exposure to, then you may have lost hope for your ability to change your life or to change painful situations.
 Sometimes an ongoing mood disorder can lead to feelings of hopelessness.

 There are many ways to find hope.
 You may have your own way.
 I'd love to hear what has worked for you or someone you love.